MealKitchen/mealkitchen/CONTRIBUTING.md

 # Contributing

-## High Level Workflow

-1. Fork the repo & clone to your local.
-1. Cut a feature branch from master.
-1. Make commits to your feature branch.
-1. When you've finished with your fix or feature, rebase upstream changes into your branch.
-1. Submit a pull request to the master repo.
-1. Your pull request will be reviewed by another team member and merged in if approved (or it will be sent back to you with comments).
-1. Clean up your master branches and optionally delete old branches.

 ## Detailed Workflow

 ### Step 1: Fork the repo

-Use github’s interface to make a fork of the master repo (github.com/<org_name>/<repo_name>.git).
+Use github’s interface to make a fork of the master repo (github.com/ORG_NAME/REPO_NAME.git).

 ### Step 2: Clone the repo